py4j/py4j/py4j-web/install.rst

    build the code and create a jar file.
 3. `Sphinx <http://sphinx.pocoo.org/>`_ to build the documentation.
-Just execute the command line ``make html``  in the py4j-web project.
+Just execute the command line ``make html``  in the py4j-web directory.
-4. `nose <http://pypi.python.org/pypi/nose/>`_ to test the Py4J Python
+4. Libraries such as `nose <http://pypi.python.org/pypi/nose/>`_ to test the Py4J Python library.
+Just run ``pip install -r requirements-test.txt`` in py4j-python directory.
-   library.

-Execute the command line ``./gradlew buildPython`` in the py4j-java directory to create a tar.gz and zip source distribution.
-The ``buildPython`` task will (1) build the Py4J Java library, (2) build the documentation, and (3) build the Py4J Python library and package it into a tar.gz and zip source distribution.
+Here are a few useful commands to build Py4J:

+1. ``cd py4j-java; ./gradlew buildPython`` - builds the Py4J Java library in a
+   jar, the documentation, and the Python binary and source distributions.
+2. ``cd py4j-java; ./gradlew bundles`` - builds the Py4J Java Library as a OSGi bundle (check build/plugins).
+3. ``cd py4j-java; ./gradlew updateSite`` - builds the Eclipse update site.
+4. ``cd py4j-java; ./gradlew check`` - runs Java tests, FindBugs, and Java coding conventions checks.
+(Python checks will be added in the future).
+5. ``cd py4j-python; flake8`` - performs flake8 check on Python source code.
+6. ``cd py4j-python; nosetests`` - runs Python test suite.

 Maven install
 ^^^^^^^^^^^^^